Financial accounts statistics – commentary

 Non-financial corporations

-An increase in the growth rate of financial assets (from -0.4% to 1.7%) amid an only slight increase in liabilities (0.3%) was reflected in an improvement in the net financial position of the sector.
-The value of negative net financial assets decreased by 1.4% due mainly to positive market revaluation.
-Financial transactions and other changes were of less significance.
+A significant decrease in the growth rate of financial assets from 4.4% to 0.7%, accompanied by an only slight fall in liabilities (1.4%), led to a deterioration in the sector’s net financial position.
+The value of negative net financial assets increased by 2.3% due mainly to negative market revaluation.
+A surplus on financial transactions and other changes had a marginal effect.

 Chart 3 – Breakdown of financial assets and liabilities of non-financial corporations